 Philosophy for Technicans

-philosophy, philosophical system of thinking, philosophical subjects, history of philosophy, personalities in philosophy, survey of philosophy, philosophical directions, importance of philosophical thinking about world, ethics and philosophy, contribution of philosophy, substance of philosophy.
+philosophy, philosophical system and terminology, history of philosophy, personalities in philosophy, survey of philosophy, philosophical systems, importance of philosophy for thinking about world, ethics and philosophy, contribution of philosophy, substance of philosophy.

 Institute of Social Sciences (SPV)